ledgelabs/ledge-typescript-api-client/README.md

 ```

-occurrence is the datetime of when this event occurred in ISO format.
+_occurrence_ is the datetime of when this event occurred in ISO format.
 Example: 2024-04-20T18:18:03.369Z

-count is the number of times this event happened.
+_count_ is the number of times this event happened.
 Default is 1.

-activityId is similar to an analytics tracking event name which is used to identify activities with their quests.
+_activityId_ is similar to an analytics tracking event name which is used to identify activities with their quests.

-userId is the same userId used to register this user.
+_userId_ is the same userId used to register this user.

 #### Return Type

 ```
 export interface TrackActivity200Response {
   message: string;
+  data: {
+    activityId: string;
+    userId: string;
+    count: number;
+    occurence: Date;
+    processed: boolean;
+  } | null;
 }
 ```

-message indicating activity has been successfully recorded and has been queued for processing.
+_message_ indicating activity has been successfully recorded and has been queued for processing.

+_data_ is null if no activity was tracked.
+Otherwise, returns tracked activity data.

 </details>